conceptadev/rockets/packages/nestjs-access-control/README.md

 #### Overview

 The `MyUserAccessQueryService` is designed to manage and control user access permissions within your application.
-The service should be added to `@AccessControlQuery` decorator to protect the route that handles the access of a single or multiple resource.
+The service should be added to the `@AccessControlQuery` decorator to protect the route that handles the access of a single or multiple resource.
 Once the service is defined, the `AccessControlGuard` will use this logic internally to check if the user is authorized to access the resource.

 #### Custom Logic in the Service